StaPH-B/staphb_toolkit/README.md

 ## Installing and Usage
 The ToolKit requires **either** singularity or docker, Python 3.7 or greater, and Java version 8 or later.
-The documentation for installing the dependencies can be found here: [https://staph-b.github.io/staphb_toolkit](https://staph-b.github.io/staphb_toolkit/install).
+The documentation for installing the dependencies can be found here: [https://staph-b.github.io/staphb_toolkit/install](https://staph-b.github.io/staphb_toolkit/install).
-The ToolKit itself can be installed using pip or git:
+The ToolKit itself can be installed using pip or by cloning the repository from git:

 To install using pip:
 ```